-The Group held no financial instruments valued at fair as of 31/12/2018.
+The Group held no financial instruments valued at fair as of 31/12/2019.

-The financial assets and the Financial liabilities of the Group consist of cash & cash equivalents, trade receivables, loans and other receivables, as well as bank loans, liabilities towards suppliers and related liabilities.
-Their fair values do not significantly differ from their book values mainly due to their short-term nature.
+The financial assets of the Group and the Company consist of cash receivables from customers, loans to subsidiaries and other receivables.
+The Financial liabilities of the Group and the Company consist of bank loans, liabilities to suppliers and related liabilities.
+The fair values of the above financial instruments, mainly due to their short-term nature, do not differ significantly from their book values.

-Furthermore, all Group's bank loans are based on floating rates and therefore their fair values do not significantly deviate from their book values.